learning-zone/nodejs-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. Explain string data type in Node.js?
+## Q. Explain String data type in Node.js?

 Strings in Node.js are sequences of unicode characters.
 Strings can be wrapped in a single or double quotation marks.
 Javascript provide many functions to operate on string, like indexOf(), split(), substr(), length.